UC Blue Ash College

 You should have a clear plagiarism policy in your syllabus.
 Plagiarism checkers are available on Canvas.

-• Ask the rest of the students to leave the classroom.
+• Ask everyone else to leave the room.

 From any web-connected computer or mobile device, you can check your mail through a browser at Office 365 or via Bearcats Landing.